Monsoonexe/Zenject/README.md

 For general troubleshooting / support, please post to [stack overflow](https://stackoverflow.com/questions/ask) using the tag 'zenject', or post in the [zenject google group](https://groups.google.com/forum/#!forum/zenject/)

 Or, if you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/Mathijs-Bakker/Extenject), or a pull request if you have a fix / extension.
 There is also a [gitter chat](https://gitter.im/Extenject/community) that you can join for real time discussion.
+Finally, you can also email me directly at sfvermeulen@gmail.com or follow me on twitter at [@steve_verm](https://twitter.com/steve_verm)

 ## Features